ArthurNvs/spring-restful-tutorial/README.md

 I made some changes into my project and added some comments to help guiding you through important elements;

-Here's a good review of the principles that guide a RESTful API, as well as Spring basics.
+Here's a good review of the principles that guides a RESTful API, as well as Spring basics.